Homas/ioc2rpz/README.md

 ```
 where /home/ioc2rpz/cfg, /home/ioc2rpz/db directories on a host system.

+## ioc2rpz web interface
+[ioc2rpz.gui](https://github.com/Homas/ioc2rpz.gui) is a web interface to manage ioc2rpz DNS servers.
+It is developed as a separate project.

 ## ioc2rpz management
 ioc2rpz supports management over DNS/TCP.
 The current version of ioc2rpz does not support a separate management IP/interface.
 In any case it is highly recommended to create a designated TSIG key (or keys) which will be used for management only.
 You can turn off management over DNS.
 Supported actions: